Economics

 ECON 805 Public Economics (Units: 3)

-Prerequisites for ECON 805: Graduate standing; ECON 301; or consent of the instructor.
+Prerequisites for ECON 805: Graduate standing or permission of the instructor.

 (ECON 805/ECON 505 is a paired course offering.
 Students who complete the course at one level may not repeat the course at the other level.)